46Dimensions/VocabularyPlus/README.md

 ## Text icon help

-If the text logo, shown when you run a VocabularyPlus command, is not working, your terminal or font does not support Unicode 13.0's [Symbols for Legacy Computing](https://en.wikipedia.org/wiki/Symbols_for_Legacy_Computing).
+If the text logo, shown when you open Vocabulary Plus, is not working, your terminal or font does not support Unicode 13.0's [Symbols for Legacy Computing](https://en.wikipedia.org/wiki/Symbols_for_Legacy_Computing).

 Solutions: